dart-lang/language/resources/type-system/subtyping.md

 replaced with the more specific type `X & T`, indicating that while it is known to have type `X`, it is also known to have the more specific type `T`.
 Promoted type variables only occur statically (never at runtime).

+The type `Null` represents the type of the `null` constant.

+The type `Never` represents the uninhabited bottom type.

+The type `T?` represents the nullable version of the type `T`, interpreted semantically as the union type `T | Null`.

+The type `T*` represents a legacy type which may be interpreted as nullable or non-nullable as appropriate.

 Given the current promotion semantics the following properties are also true:
    - If `X` has bound `B` then for any type `X & T`, `T <: B` will be true.